 How to Make A Semi-Homemade Butterscotch Pudding

 Looking for a more traditional chocolate pudding recipe?
-Try my Triple Chocolate Pudding recipe.
+Try my Triple Chocolate Pudding, White Chocolate Tapioca Pudding or Vanilla Pudding recipes!

 - 24 ounces whole milk